awesome-llm-papers/awesome-llm-papers.github.io/_publications/das2019multi.markdown

 citations: 113
 bibkey: das2019multi
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1905.05733'}]
-tags: [RAG, Tools, Model Architecture]
+tags: [Tools, RAG, Model Architecture]
 ---
 This paper introduces a new framework for open-domain question answering in which the retriever and the reader iteratively interact with each other.
 The